The Good Ground Hearer

 Then we can bring forth the fruit of the Spirit, and the fruit of the Christian; which is another Christian.
 (We are all called as witnesses of Christ’s life in our life)

-It knows God is true and stays with Him in all the trials that come up, from obeying that Word.
+Keeping the Word, shows God is true, and we stay with Him in all the trials that come up.

 To understand the Word is to see Who speaks to me.
 It is to know the reality of the creature before the Creator.
 We understand that God is God, and does command me to follow Him, wherever He leads.